1811 Tennessee gubernatorial election

-The 1811 Tennessee gubernatorial election was held between 1 and 2 August 1811 in order to elect the Governor of Tennessee.
+The 1811 Tennessee gubernatorial election was held between August 1 and 2, 1811 in order to elect the Governor of Tennessee.
 Democratic-Republican nominee and incumbent Governor Willie Blount was re-elected unanimously as he ran unopposed.

 General election

-On election day, 1 August 1811, Democratic-Republican candidate Willie Blount won re-election unanimously as he ran unopposed, thereby retaining Democratic-Republican control over the office of Governor.
-Blount was sworn in for his second term on 20 September 1811.
+On election day, August 1, 1811, Democratic-Republican candidate Willie Blount won re-election unanimously as he ran unopposed, thereby retaining Democratic-Republican control over the office of Governor.
+Blount was sworn in for his second term on September 20, 1811.